RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 the	data	presented	is	correct	from	its	source.
  	C	is	incorrect	because	availability	is	a	factor	of	the	overall environment,	and	not	one	specifically	related	to	iSCSI.
 Also,	iSCSI does	not	present	unique	concerns	as	it	relates	to	availability.
  	D	is	incorrect	because	provisioning	is	not	a	concern	as	it	relates	to iSCSI	at	all	and	only	pertains	to	other	operational	concerns	within	the cloud	environment.

-24. Which	risk	response	involves	the	use	of	insurance	as	a	possible	strategyfor	an	organization?
+### Question # 1 - 	Which	risk	response	involves	the	use	of	insurance	as	a	possible	strategyfor	an	organization?
 A.	Acceptance
 B.	Avoidance
 C.	Transference